 4 Unique Hudson Valley Roadside Attractions That are Worth Seeing

-Road Trips are always fun, exciting, and uplifting.
-Especially here in the Hudson Valley, there is so much to see.
-Whether you're driving through, or going on a stay-cation, be sure to check out these roadside attractions.
+Road trips are always fun, exciting and uplifting.
+Here in the Hudson Valley, there is so much to explore and see.
+There's something for everyone to experience in our area.
+Whether you're driving through or going on a stay-cation, be sure to have your phone charged to grab a shot of these one of a kind displays.

-You can visit this site at Gnome Chomsky, U.S. 209, Kerhonkson, New York.
+You can visit this site at Gnome Chomsky, Route 209, Kerhonkson, New York.

 Find out more here.